 The Ookayama and the Suzukakedai Libraries contain about 760,000 books in total.
 The libraries are also members of National Center for Overseas Periodicals in science and technology areas.

 9th green supercomputer in Japan

-Tokyo Tech's TSUBAME 3.0 supercomputer ranked 7th in Japan on Green500 list of the world's most energy-efficient supercomputers in November 2022, and 48th in the world.
+Tokyo Tech's TSUBAME 3.0 supercomputer ranked 9th in Japan on Green500 list of the world's most energy-efficient supercomputers in November 2023.
 TSUBAME is available for Tokyo Tech students for study and research.

 In 2001, Tokyo Tech, Tokyo Medical and Dental University, Tokyo University of Foreign Studies, and Hitotsubashi University joined forces in academic collaboration through the Confederation of Four Universities, offering courses unique to their academic disciplines to students enrolled at member universities.

 All three Tokyo Tech campuses — Ookayama, Suzukakedai, and Tamachi — are located near the center of Tokyo and within a 5-minute walk from train stations.